artursem/beat-hub/README.md

 ## General info

-Next.js application allowing user to look up information on music bands and artists, read bio, browse top albums and similar artists.
-App lets user add favorite bands to library saved in local storage.
+Next.js application allowing user to search for information on recording artists.
+Home page offers staticly generated charts of top streamed artists and albums of the current week.
+Searchbar provides easy way to look up bands.
+App fetches data from [REST API](https://developer.napster.com/api/v2.2) and displays artists' photos and bio as well as top albums and similar artists.
+Library functionality allows adding bands to favourites list, which is saved in local storage.
-All the data, including photos comes from [Napster REST API](https://developer.napster.com/api/v2.2)

 ## Demo